Table of Contents

 Fighting the Food Giants, biochemist Paul Stitt

-Extruded grains such as breakfast cereal are processed using high heat and pressure which makes them virtually indigestible.
+Extruded grains such as breakfast cereal are processed using high heat and pressure, making them virtually indigestible.
 It is no wonder that breakfast cereals are fortified with vitamins and minerals.

-Sprouted whole grains, however, unlock the essential vitamins and nutrients that are naturally present within the grain.
-Sprouting neutralizes phytic acid, which is known to block the absorption of nutrients by the intestinal track.
+Sprouted whole grains, however, unlock the essential vitamins and nutrients naturally present within the grain.
+Sprouting neutralizes phytic acid, which is known to block the absorption of nutrients by the intestinal tract.

 The bread detective